VladislavEkimtcov/ArduinoWaterTank/README.md

 #### Water Pump

 Water pump should be powered by an external source.
 Find two points on the pump's board that make it run continuously and bridge them with a transistor.
-The transistor's middle pin connects to Pin 8.
+The transistor's middle pin connects to Pin 8. **Transistor ground should have the same ground as Arduino!**